thisminute/cascading-ui/tests/README.md

+To run tests: `wasm-pack test --headless --chrome --firefox`

-All of the tests are run from `tests.rs`, which saves a massive amount of time in browser restarts between tests and is convenient in some other ways too.
+All of the tests are run from a single file, `tests.rs`, which saves a massive amount of time in browser restarts between tests.

 Tests consist of a block of CUI code and then some DOM API steps to verify that a page was generated like it should be.
 Like CUI apps themselves, test code is placed in a root element inside of the body.
 This is done specifically so that tests can work, because wasm_bindgen_test uses elements in the body to store some data (such as console.log output).